gparami/dtn-web/site/content/_index.md

   text: Expert Guidance, Personalized Solutions, Extensive Network, Transparent
     Communication, Efficiency and Timeliness
 intro:
-  heading: What BRX offer
+  heading: What Indika offer
-  text: Welcome to BRX, your premier destination for comprehensive and
+  text: Welcome to Mortgage Alliance, your premier destination for comprehensive
-    personalized mortgage broker services.
+    and personalized mortgage broker services.
 As your dedicated mortgage experts, we are committed to simplifying the mortgage process, securing favourable terms, and ensuring a smooth path to homeownership or financial optimization.
 products:
   - image: img/mstile-70x70.png